underscoreio/essential-scala/src/pages/objects/classes.md

 }
 ~~~

-This is an interesting pattern that will become more powerful as we learn more features of Scala.
-We are using `Adders` to capture computations and pass them to `Counter`.
+This is an interesting pattern that will become more powerful as we learn more features of Scala. **We are using `Adders` to capture computations** and pass them to `Counter`.
 Remember from our earlier discussion that *methods are not expressions* -- they cannot be stored in fields or passed around as data.
-Our `Adders`, however, give us the benefits of being an object as well as a unit of functionality.
+However, **`Adders` are both objects and computations**.

 Using objects as computations is a common paradigm in object oriented programming languages.
 Consider, for example, the classic `ActionListener` from Java's Swing: